EnDiGi/Fake-Whatsapp/README.md

 # Fake Whatsapp
 This is a site you can use to create fake chats to trick yor friends (if you've got any) or just to have fun.
-Thethe site is accessible with the link [endigi.github.io/Fake-Whatsapp](endigi.github.io/Fake-Whatsapp)
+The site is accessible with the link [endigi.github.io/Fake-Whatsapp](endigi.github.io/Fake-Whatsapp)

 ## Features
 - **Chat** you can send an receive messages in a GUI very similar to Whatsapp's